MonetDB/MonetDBLite-Java/README.md

 ## Just the Embedded API

-Besides the regular JDBC interface, MonetDBJavaLite adds another more lightweight API, surpassing some layer of the JDBC specification.
+Besides regular JDBC interface, MonetDBJavaLite adds another more lightweight API, surpassing some layer of the JDBC specification.
 The user should use this API instead of JDBC if he intends to obtain more performance without the concern of portability.
 The javadocs for the Embedded API can be found in our [website](https://www.monetdb.org/downloads/Java-Experimental/javadocs/embedded/).